Pasting content from external source

 1. Windows keyboard shortcut: CTRL+Shift+V

-2. OSX/Safari keyboard: Option+Shift+CMD+V (Learn how to Set 'Paste and Match Style' as Default on Mac)
+2. OSX/Safari keyboard: Option+Shift+CMD+V (Learn how to Set 'Paste and Match Style' as Default using MacOS)

-4. Save the article or continue to work as normal
+2. Save the article or continue to work as normal.

 Remove inline formatting